mandira-sawkar/mandira-sawkar.github.io/_pages/about.md

 ## Bridging Code and Culture: My Journey from French Diplomacy to Data Innovation

-I started out translating languages at the French Embassy and championing international partnerships—until I rediscovered another language that lit a spark: code.
+I started out translating languages at the French Embassy and championing international partnerships, until I rediscovered another language that lit a spark: code.
 Watching lines of Python shape the world around me felt as revolutionary as bridging different cultures.
 That moment changed everything.

 ### Highlights of My Path